ValeryiaSharova/Simple-eShop/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Simple-eShop
+This project is a prototype of simple shop where users can buy board games.

 ## Available Scripts